PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 Note:
 - *your_name/samplernn-inputs* and  *your_name/samplernn-inputs_chunks* should be replaced with your own folder names.
-- By default, this command use specific parameters to chunk the audio.
-To change these parameters, you can use the custom and extra arguments, see [custom and extra arguments with dlwa](../../utilities/dlwa/README.md#custom-argument-extraargument).
+- By default, this command uses specific parameters to chunk the audio.
+To modify these parameters, you can use the [custom and extra arguments](../../utilities/dlwa/README.md#custom-argument-extraargument).